Uber API Integration Into Your App: Use Cases & Benefits

 Step 4.
 Add SDK or library to your project.

 Step 5.
 Configure the SDK.
 During this step, you must define the Uber app details you obtained from the developer dashboard.

 Step 6.
 Finally, the team sets up the SDK and adds the needed functionality.
 That might be the trip request button or an intention to book a ride predetermined by app navigation.

 Uber API integration can take as long as four days.
 However, it brings significant advantages to your mobile application.

-If you followed this Uber API tutorial, your app should now be able to work with the popular rideshare service.
+If you followed this Uber API integration tutorial, your app should now be able to work with the popular rideshare and food delivery service.

 Cupper is a specialty coffee app.
 With it, consumers can find and experience different coffees that are offered in their area.
 Integrating with Uber made it much more convenient for users in need of a coffee fix to get from place to place.

 Hoodline is an app with a technology platform called Atlas.
 It identifies and validates the best signals, and it analyzes terabytes of unstructured data.
 Uber integration allowed users to travel to the locations where the best signals were present.